KATHAK

 The

-concept of gharana is peculiar to North Indian music
+concept of gharana is peculiar to North Indian music today.

-today.
-The word "Gharana" literally means
+The word "Gharana" literally means "house"

-It is linked to the very ancient concept of the Guru-Shishya-Parampara
+to the very ancient concept of the Guru-Shishya-Parampara

 (linage of teacher /disciple) but with some interesting